Execute a command

 To execute a program/script in the current working directory use:

-You might be tempted to 'fix' this by adding '.' to $PATH but this is widely considered to be a bad idea for security reasons.
+You might be tempted to 'fix' this by adding '.' to $PATH but this is widely considered to be bad practice for security reasons.

 "In art the hand can never execute anything higher than the heart can inspire" ~ Ralph Waldo Emerson